Mighty Sam McClain: Life and career

 In 2008, McClain joined the 'Give US Your Poor' project, benefiting the homeless.
 He also co-wrote with the saxophonist Scott Shetler, "Show Me the Way".
-He continued to work with this project, performing at both the Lincoln Center for the Performing Arts in New York City, and at The Kennedy Center in Washington, D.C. and other venues, sharing the stage with Natalie Merchant, and Mario Frangoulis.
+He continued to work with this project, performing at both the Lincoln Center for the Performing Arts in New York City, and at The Kennedy Center in Washington, D.C., and other venues, sharing the stage with Natalie Merchant, and Mario Frangoulis.
 In early 2009, McClain recorded an album of duets with the Iranian folk singer, Mahsa Vahdat.
-The resulting album, Scent of Reunion: Love Duets Across Civilizations reached #6 in the European World Music Chart.
+The resulting album, Scent of Reunion: Love Duets Across Civilizations reached No. 6 in the European World Music Chart.

 McClain and the guitarist for this project, Knut Reiersrud, collaborated on One Drop is Plenty that was recorded in Norway in January 2011.
 Also, McClain sung the theme song for the film, Time and Charges.
 "Find the Sun" was written by Thompson and Joe Deleault, and McClain appeared in a cameo role in the film singing the song.

 McClain recorded Too Much Jesus (Not Enough Whiskey) in 2012.
 The following year the title song, "Too Much Jesus (Not Enough Whiskey)," written by McClain and Pat Herlehy, was nominated for a Blues Music Award in the 'Best Song' category.

 In 2014 McClain was featured on the compilation Songs from a Stolen Spring that paired Western musicians with artists from the Arab Spring.
 On the album McClain performed "If I Can Dream" - a Walter Earl Brown song made famous by Elvis Presley.
 The performance was meshed with "Bread, Freedom" by the Egyptian musician Ramy Essam who is best known for his appearances in Tahrir Square in Cairo during the Egyptian Revolution of 2011.

 McClain lost a long battle with colon cancer and died on June 15, 2015.